noah-schechter/detect-images-CS106S/README.md

 It turns out there don't seem to be great client-side Javascript perceptual hashing libraries.
 Instead, we've used `imghash`, a node.js library, to take the perceptual hashes of each image in advance.

+### `data.js`
+`data.js` contains the hash data for our images; it builds Javascript maps for the hashes in two formats—hexadecimal and binary.

 ## Exercise
 ### 1. Implement `isHarmful(path)`
 `isHarmful()` takes in a filepath, `path` to an image and determines whether that image's perceptual hash